Choline: benefits, dosage, contraindications

 Asthma ✪✪✪✪✪

-Oral choline supplementation seems to reduce the severity and duration of asthma symptoms, and the need for bronchodilators in asthmatic patients.
-There is evidence that high doses of 3 grams per day could be more effective than lower doses of 1.5 grams per day.
+Oral choline supplementation appears to reduce the severity and duration of asthma symptoms, and the need to use bronchodilators in patients with asthma.
+There is evidence that high doses of 3 grams per day may be more effective than lower doses of 1.5 grams per day.

 Posologie